Chamber Ensembles

 Chris Terepin (cello)

-The Florians have always drawn on a broad range of musical influences, and learning from each other is one of the joys of quartet playing.
+The quartet was formed at the Royal Northern College of Music in 2012, and its principal mentors were James Boyd and Catherine Manson of the London Haydn Quartet.
+The Florians have always drawn on a broad range of musical influences, and learning from each other is one of the joys of ensemble playing.
 While grounded in classical discipline, our approach has become increasingly suffused with alternative styles, especially folk music and improvisation.

 K’antu Ensemble